 There’s no shortage of lessons on the web about creating amazing call-to-action buttons that maximize conversions.
 It’s not really necessary to go that in-depth on the subject with your contact page.

 The best piece of advice for your call to action on the contact page is to stop using “Submit.”

 In one study, forms using the CTA Submit showed a decrease in conversions of almost 3%.

 Instead, use less common action words and phrases.
 Using Click Here resulted in a 30% increase in conversions, while Go showed a 25% lift.

 We get that security is important, and you want to eliminate spam.
 It’s annoying when garbage comes through your contact form.
 But Captcha fields don’t stop the spammers from making manual submissions (and they will).

 However, they will stop prospective customers from converting to your contact page.
 One study showed that Captcha can reduce conversions by as much as 3%.

 Don’t spend too much time focusing on the design of your contact page.
 Your visitors won’t be wowed by aesthetics.
 That won’t drive them to contact you.
 Instead, focus on reducing friction to improve conversions.

 No matter what you do with your contact form, the more friction you eliminate, the more goal completions and submissions you’ll see.

-Make the experience a better one; test everything you do; and you’ll find that communication and conversion will improve overall.
+Make the experience better; test everything you do, and you’ll find that communication and conversion will improve overall.